QU3STio/tama-tools/README.md

 # tama-tools

-Tools for [tama.meme](https://tama.meme) for and by the Ronin memecoin community.
+Tama Tools is your gateway to building on top of tama.meme, Ronin’s first fair launch token launchpad.
+Create tokens, upload images, pull live data, and plug into wallet flows—all with clean, ready-to-use code.
+Whether you’re launching your own coin or building a product on top of Tama Meme, this is where you start.
 These are TypeScript code snippets intended to demonstrate interactions with the tama.meme ecosystem.
+We welcome contributions from the community!

 ## 📚 About This Repository